-It is clear that the Council's financial and non-financial performance in 2015/16 continues to be good.
-The revenue outturn with a £20.092m underspend is in line with expectations and quarter three projections, capital outturn has been managed to minimise the level of re-profiling required at the year end and the Council has sufficient reserves and balances to provide financial resilience for 2016/17 and future years.
+It is clear that the Council's financial and non-financial performance in 2016/17 continues to be good.
+The revenue outturn with a £11.452m underspend is in line with expectations, capital outturn has been managed to minimise the level of re-profiling required at the year end and the Council has sufficient reserves and balances to provide financial resilience for 2017/18 and future years.

-In 2015/16, the Council has faced and dealt successfully with significant change.
-This trend will continue and indeed accelerate as the devolution agenda takes shape and the outcome of European Referendum result becomes clear but the Council is well placed to adapt to the challenges and to take advantage of the opportunities offered.
-There are risks as highlighted above, but there are well established and robust risk management processes in place and, together with robust financial management and reporting, the Council is in a strong position as it moves into 2016/17.
+In 2016/17, the Council has faced and dealt successfully with significant change.
+This trend will continue but the Council is well placed to adapt to the challenges and take advantage of the opportunities offered.
+There are risks as highlighted above, but there are well established and robust risk management processes in place and, together with robust financial management and reporting, the Council is in a strong position as it moves into 2017/18.